 7. Ignoring Quality Control

 Once you receive the edited images, review them thoroughly before using or distributing them.
-Check for consistency with your brand guidelines and look for any errors.
-A robust quality control process will save you trouble down the line.
+Furthermore, one of the most common image editing mistakes to avoid is skipping quality control entirely.
+Therefore, check for consistency with your brand guidelines and look for any errors.
+As a result, a robust quality control process will save you trouble down the line.

 8. Assuming All Editing Styles are Equal